proxmox/proxmox-backup/docs/package-repositories.rst

 ..
 FIXME for 7.0: change security update suite to bullseye-security

-In addition, you need a package repositories from Proxmox to get the backup server updates.
+In addition, you need a package repository from Proxmox to get Proxmox Backup updates.

-During the Proxmox Backup beta phase only one repository (pbstest) will be available.
-Once released, a Enterprise repository for production use and a no-subscription repository will be provided.
+During the Proxmox Backup beta phase, only one repository (pbstest) will be available.
+Once released, an Enterprise repository for production use and a no-subscription repository will be provided.

 SecureApt